Ajooba: Plot

 Soon after, Sultan privately discusses about the traitors in the kingdom, with Ameer Baba.
 Vazir overhears their discussion, eventually tricks Ameer Baba, steals his Necklace of Immortality, throws him into the dungeon, attempts to murder Sultan and his family and take over the throne.
 Sultan escapes with his wife and child.
 After a pitched battle involving magic carpets, storms and ships, Sultan is missing.
 Malika is blinded and the young Shehzada is washed ashore by a dolphin (whom he eventually thinks of as his mother) to a blacksmith.
 This blacksmith adopts the kid, trains him in all the worldly and martial arts and thus creates Ajooba.
 In the meantime, Vazir blames Ameer Baba for Sultan's murder, takes over the throne and begins ravaging the land, always uttering his slogan Shaitan Zindabad (Long live the Devil).

 Ajooba is a masked rider in black (rather like Zorro) who thwarts Vazir's lackeys as they pillage the lands and harass the citizens.
 His plain self is Ali, an ordinary restaurateur and his chum is Hassan (Rishi Kapoor).
 Together they foil Vazir's evil schemes, raid his caravans and woo their girls.
 Ali falls for Rukhsana (Dimple Kapadia), the daughter of Ameer Baba, returned from Hind (to rescue her imprisoned father), while Hassan's affections are for Vazir's Shehzadi Henna (Sonam).

 Ajooba inflicts constant pain upon Vazir.
 Vazir eventually raises his Fauladi Shaitan and plans an all-out attack.
 The King of Hind, Karan Singh (Dara Singh) brings his forces to aid Ajooba.
 The resulting war brings all the central characters together.

 Several questions are essentially resolved in the ensuing war.
 The climax is a panorama of demons, magical horses and donkeys, a full-scale combat between Vazir's army and the Hind army, enchanted swords and a final revelation about the true identity of Ajooba.

 Production

-The film was made in the wake of the success two previous Indo-Soviet collaborated movies - Alibaba aur 40 Chor and Sohni Mahiwal:
+The film was made in the wake of the success of two previous Indo-Soviet collaborated films, Alibaba aur 40 Chor and Sohni Mahiwal.